Taipei People: Glory's by Blossom Bridge (花橋榮記)

 "Glory's" is a restaurant, and the noodles it serves could stand as a tenuous link between distant Kweilin—the site of its predecessor—and Taiwan.

 All of the stories in the collection make use of allusions to particular regions in mainland China; this story's allusion to Kweilin is special, since that is the author's home province, Kweilin (Guilin).
 Through references to food, landscape, and the unique Kweilin opera, he suggests the particular poignancy of exile from that place.

 Autumn Reveries (秋思)

 Autumn means "aging," and this jewel of a story focuses on the power and fragility of beauty.

 The story alludes to the use of the chrysanthemum as a symbol of the transience of life—its brilliant, brief flowering followed by excruciating decline—in Chinese (and Japanese) culture.

 A Sky Full of Bright, Twinkling Stars (滿天裏亮晶晶的星星)

-Capturing a "beat" sensibility that finds extended development in much Taiwan literature, this story about (gay) street characters who frequent Taipei's New Park—The Guru, Ah Hsiung the Primitive, Dark-and-Handsome, Little Jade—concludes with a potent symbol of how very different people (and peoples) are thrown into each other's arms.
+this story follows street characters who frequent Taipei's New Park, including The Guru, Ah Hsiung the Primitive, Dark-and-Handsome, Little Jade, and concludes with a symbol of how very different people are thrown into each other's arms.

 This story alludes to the bright effluorescence of the Shanghai film industry in the '20s and '30s.